How do I calculate pizza dough hydration?

 My dough is too sticky.
 Lower hydration?

 First check: did you knead enough?
 Did you let it rest?
 Sticky dough often just needs more time.
-Try 10 more minutes of rest first.
+Try 10 more minutes of rest first before adjusting hydration.

 Does hydration affect fermentation speed?

 Slightly.
-Higher hydration ferments a bit faster.
-Adjust your timeline by 10-15% when going from 60% to 75%.
+Higher hydration ferments about 10-15% faster at the same temperature.
+Adjust your timeline or drop yeast by 10-20% when going from 60% to 75%.

 Calculate your perfect hydration